Library offers Summer Reading Program - Morrow County Sentinel

 Videos of things like LEGO Club, Minute to Win It challenges and storytime hours will be regularly posted on our new YouTube channel (search for Mount Gilead Public Library), as well as on Facebook and the library’s website (mglibrary.org).

-Public libraries offer their communities a constructive way to spend the summer.
-The Summer Reading Challenge seeks to instill a lifelong love of reading in Morrow County youth and to involve them in rewarding and stimulating activities.
-Studies have shown that the effects of summer reading programs improve reading comprehension skills between school years.

 “Although our format is different this year we are trying to find ways to connect with our community.
 Reading, doing projects, telling stories, and learning are great ways for families to spend time together this summer.
-Not to mention that our Summer Reading Program is fun!
-The Mount Gilead Public Library is here to foster our communities’ imagination any way we can. ” said Melissa Kipp, interim director at the library.
+Not to mention that our Summer Reading Program is fun,” said Melissa Kipp, interim director at the library.